-The mission of the Augsburg University Department of Physician Assistant Studies is based on a foundation of respect and sensitivity to persons of all cultures and backgrounds and oriented toward providing care to underserved populations.
+The mission of the Augsburg University PA Program is based on a foundation of respect and sensitivity to persons of all cultures and backgrounds and oriented toward providing care to underserved populations.
 Students are well educated in current medical theory and practice, and graduates are encouraged to work in primary care settings.
 The program promotes dedication to excellence in performance, with the highest standards of ethics and integrity, and commitment to lifelong personal and professional development.

 The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Continued Accreditation to the Physician Assistant Program sponsored by Augsburg University.
 Continued accreditation is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

 Continued Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
 The approximate date for the next comprehensive review of the program by ARC-PA will be Spring 2019.